edgedb/edgedb/docs/guides/tutorials/rest_apis_with_fastapi.rst

 Enabling authentication providers
 ---------------------------------

-You need to configure at least one authentication provider to use EdgeDB Auth.
+You need to configure at least one authentication provider to use Gel Auth.
-This can be done via the EdgeDB UI or directly through queries.
+This can be done via the Gel UI or directly through queries.

 In this example, we'll configure a email and password provider.
 You can add it with the following query: